Day 0: May 5 - Optional Group Flight Departs the USA for Warsaw, Poland

 Day 11: May 16 - Return home with a lifetime of memories

 A complimentary airport transfer will be offered to those on the group flight.

 $4,995 per person double occupancy

 $995 Single Supplement (waived if a roommate is found)

-Optional Group Air will be available August 2019.
+Optional Group Air info will be available in fall 2020

 Group air tickets include all taxes, fees and airport transfers while in Europe